Travel Agency Franchise or Host Agency? A Crash Course

 Building Your Business

 Every travel franchise and host is TOTALLY unique, but below is my attempt to classify some fundamental differences between a host agency and a travel agency franchise.
-I like to think of it like the difference between buying a house opposed to building one: With a franchise you’re walking into a turnkey business that is already structured and ready to go, and with a host you’re are building your own business from the ground up.
+I like to think of it like the difference between buying a house opposed to building one: With a franchise you’re walking into a turnkey business that is already structured and ready to go, and with a host you’re building your own business from the ground up.
 Here are a few key differences to keep in mind:

 The Travel Agency Franchise

 - Commissions/Royalties: Franchisees get 100% of the commissions.
-In turn, the franchisee (agency) pays a royalty or a monthly/annual fee to the their franchisor (HQ)—many times a percentage of total sales, sometimes a flat fee.
+In turn, the franchisee (agency) pays a royalty or a monthly/annual fee to their franchisor (HQ)—many times a percentage of total sales, sometimes a flat fee.

 - Brand: There is an established brand/name.
 A franchise owner pays a licensing fee for the right to use this branding and operate under their name.
 Some franchisors mandate you use their brand, and others offer more flexibility (you can have your own identity and co-brand with their name—ex: Mary's Travel, a CruiseOne affiliate).